richardschoen/QshOni/README.md

 **SQL** - Enter an SQL SELECT statement to query some specific data.

 **PARMS** - SQL placeholder parameter names.
-Enter up to 30 parameter placeholder values you want to replace dynamiclly in your SQL statements at runtime.
+Enter up to 30 parameter placeholder values you want to replace dynamically in your SQL statements at runtime.
 These are not required if you don't want to dynamic parameter replacement.

 Ex: ```@@LIB``` for library or ```@@FILE``` for file.

 **PARMVALS** - SQL parameter replacement values.
-Enter up to 30 replacement values you want to replace dynamiclly in your SQL statements at runtime.
+Enter up to 30 replacement values you want to replace dynamically in your SQL statements at runtime.
 These values correspond with each placeholder value you set in the list of PARMS.
 These are not required if you don't want to dynamic parameter replacement.

 Ex: ```QIWS``` for library or ```QCUSTCDT``` for file.